belle2/basf2/online_book/basf2/first_steering_file.rst

     :class: exercise stacked

-    Add MC matching for all particles of the decay chain and add the information whether the reconstructed B meson is a signal candidate to the ntuple.
-Run the steering file and again.
+    Add MC matching for all particles of the decay chain and add the information whether the reconstructed :math:`B` meson is a signal candidate to the ntuple.
+Run the steering file again.

 .. admonition:: Hint
     :class: toggle xhint stacked